bzcheeseman/Dali/docs/new_function_proposal.md

 11. Nicely handle the fact that some functions for the inside of computation are reused.
 For example conv uses computation for im2col and copy.

 12. Split Function into operation and computation - computation is barebones: typed_eval and some convenience functions.

+13. Use clever operation re-use to prevent recomputing sub-operations when possible (e.g. col2im is called for conv bwd filter and conv bwd input)